jevegabriones/CONDOR/README.md

 # CONDOR
 Tree rings for drought monitoring

-Load the example in RStudio, the digitalized tree-ring file, and ".Rdata" file with the tree-ring points.
+Load the example in RStudio, the digitalized tree-ring ".jpg", and ".Rdata" with the tree-ring points detected.
-The complete dataset will be submitted when dendrochronologies are finished.

 You can download the time series for all studied catchments from Yoda including:
 - Temperature